radius-project/docs/docs/content/getting-started/quickstarts/quickstart-recipe/index.md

 ---
 type: docs
 title: "Quickstart: Deploy Recipes in your Radius Application"
-linkTitle: "Deploy Recipes in your Radius Application"
+linkTitle: "Recipes"
-description: "Learn how to use community 'dev' Recipes and your custom made Recipes in a Radius Environment"
+description: "Learn how to use Radius Recipes within your application"
 weight: 500
 slug: "recipes"
 ---